A Comprehensive Antelope Canyon Guide for Travelers

 Hotels

-If camping is not your speed, you need not worry as there are a variety of good hotels for you to choose from in the area as well.
-In fact, the city of Page, Arizona has a wealth of reasonably priced hotel options for you to choose from.
-If you are in the process of planning your trip to Page to see the Antelope Canyon then you are in luck.
+If camping is not your speed, you need not worry, as there are a variety of good hotels for you to choose from in the area as well.
+In fact, the city of Page, Arizona, has a wealth of reasonably priced hotel options for you to choose from.
+If you are in the process of planning your trip to Page to see Antelope Canyon, then you are in luck.
 I have included a map and list of recommended hotels at different price points for you to review in my Antelope Canyon guide below.

 Waterhole Canyon Guide - Page, Arizona Hotels Map